jinjagit/connect_four/README.md

 ![round_1.png](img/round_1.png)

 After each round (human move + computer move) the grid is redrawn and another human input requested.
-This continues until a player wins by creating a line (horizontal, vertical, or diagonal) of 4 of the player's pieces, as in the example below:
-[Note the uppercase highlighting of the winning line-of-four]
+This continues until a player wins by creating a line (horizontal, vertical, or diagonal) of 4 of the player's pieces, as in the example below, (Note the uppercase highlighting of the winning line-of-four):

 ![win_1.png](img/win_1.png)